Russia-Ukraine: What to know as Russia attacks Ukraine - NewsBreak

 WORLD MARKETS FALL

-World stock markets plunged and oil prices soared amid concerns that heating bills and food prices would skyrocket.
+World stock markets plunged and oil prices soared over concerns that heating bills and food prices would skyrocket.

 Beyond its human toll, the conflict looks set to send prices spiraling even higher at gasoline pumps and grocery stores around the world.